laurentpauwels/sanctionpaper/Readme.md

-# Replication Code for 'An Empirical Approximation of the Effects of Trade Sanctions with an Application to Russia'
+# Replication Code for An Empirical Approximation of the Effects of Trade Sanctions with an Application to Russia

 ## Introduction